- Check out my Old School, New Body Reviews.

 The studies found that there is a ratio that almost all woman found attractive in guys.
 This ratio is usually called the golden ratio and has been noted for centuries.
 This ratio is 1.6 and would be measured in how wide your shoulders are, compared to how wide your waist is.

 This means if your shoulders are just over 1/2 as wide as your waist, this would be what the majority of women found attractive.
-Too wide or too narrow would be as bad!
+Too wide or too narrow would both be bad!

 This was great!
 This meant I have a goal to shoot for!
 But how was I going to get there?
 Just work out my shoulders and diet to get thinner?